Berkshire

 The Berkshire Downs, a chalk downland and area of outstanding natural beauty, occupy the west of the county.
 They are the source of the River Kennet, which flows east through Newbury before meeting the Thames at Reading.
 The Thames then forms Berkshire's northern border, flowing past Maidenhead, before entering the county and flowing past Slough and Windsor.
 The south-east of the county contains Swinley Forest, a remnant of Windsor Forest now used as a forestry plantation.

 There is evidence of prehistoric settlement on the Berkshire Downs, including the Iron Age Uffington White Horse, now in Oxfordshire.
 In the Anglo-Saxon period the region was contested by Mercia and Wessex, and Alfred the Great was born in Wantage, also now in Oxfordshire.
 Windsor Castle, which would become the official country residence of the British monarch, was built after the Norman Conquest.
-The county has been the site of several battles, particularly during the First English Civil War, when Reading and Wallingford were besieged two battles took place at Newbury, in 1643 and 1644.
+The county has been the site of several battles, particularly during the First English Civil War, when Reading and Wallingford were besieged and two battles took place at Newbury.
 The proximity of the east of the county to London led to development from the nineteenth century, when Slough became an industrial centre and Bracknell was designated a new town.
 Software development and high-tech industry dominate the economy in the east, but the west remains an agricultural region.